-A type of artistic license, night vision goggles on TV and in movies are seldom shown correctly.
+Night vision goggles on TV and in movies are seldom shown correctly.

 Modern night vision goggles merely amplify light from wide spectrum with a CCD-based optical sensor.
 CCD sensors are however highly sensitive to near-visible infrared radiation.
 This means that normal night vision binoculars will display "infrared" as if it was visible light, and many of them also have an "infrared" lamp fitted, which produces visible light to the wearer of the glasses, but not to the unaugmented human eye.

 The confusion comes from the fact that "infrared" is also the spectral range used by thermal imaging.
 All objects at temperatures found in the earth's biosphere do produce radiation in the infrared, but not necessarily in the frequency range that CCD sensors are sensitive to.
-The infrared range regular CCD cameras operate in is "near-visible" - An object glowing at 400°C is glowing brightly to someone who uses a CCD camera, but is still pitch black to the human observer, who would only begin to see a red glow at around 450-500°C.
+The infrared range regular CCD cameras operate in is "near-visible" — an object at 400°C is glowing brightly to someone who uses a CCD camera, but is still pitch black to the human observer, who would only begin to see a red glow at around 450-500°C.

-CCD are useless for obtaining a thermal image below a few hundred degrees celsius, so for ordinary thermal imaging applications, other types of sensors are used, which then in addition are frequently (but not always) cooled below environmental temperature, depending on technology.
+CCD are useless for obtaining a thermal image below a few hundred degrees Celsius, so for ordinary thermal imaging applications, other types of sensors are used, which then in addition are frequently (but not always) cooled below environmental temperature, depending on technology.